DRDO Daksh

+At a cost of ₹3.50 crore, the project was finished by May 2005 after a 30-month development period.
+Daksh costs ₹80 lakh per unit, while the carrying vehicle costs ₹25 lakh.

 Description

 Daksh is a battery-operated remote-controlled robot on wheels that was created with a primary function of bomb recovery.
-Developed by Defence Research and Development Organisation, it is fully automated.
+It is fully automated.
 It can navigate staircases, negotiate steep slopes, navigate narrow corridors and tow vehicles to reach hazardous materials.
 Using its robotized arm, it can lift a suspect object and scan it using its portable X-Ray device.
 If the object is a bomb, Daksh can defuse it with its water jet disrupter.
 It has a shotgun, which can break open locked doors, and it can scan cars for explosives.
 With a master control station (MCS), it can be remotely controlled over a range of 500 m in line of sight or within buildings.
-Ninety per cent of the robot’s components are indigenous.
+Ninety per cent of the robot's components are indigenous.
 The Army has also placed limited series production orders for 20 Dakshs.

+It has ladder climbing abilities and can function for three continuous hours, with the capability to operate over distances exceeding 100 to 500 metres.
+It serves the bomb disposal units (BDU) of army, police, and paramilitary forces, aiding in handling IEDs and other dangerous substances.
+The ROV Daksh features a motorized pan-tilt platform and can be controlled remotely within a 500-meter range.

 The first batch of five units was handed over to General Combat Engineers, on 19 December 2011.
-The technology has been transferred for production to three firms, Dynalog, Theta Controls, and Bharat Electronics Ltd.so it is very important and useful robot for army or navy.
+The technology has been transferred for production to three firms, Dynalog India, Theta Controls, and Bharat Electronics.